sushant054/Projects/Hotel_Booking_rec/README.md

 # Hotel Booking System
 ## Table of Contents
-1. Database Tables
-2. List of APIs
+1. List of APIs
-3. API Documentation
+2. API Documentation
+3. Database Tables
 4. List of Pages
 5. Strength in Node.js
 6. Download and Run the Project

+## List of APIs
 ## API Documentation
  here i have created these APIs
 1. Login API